Image-Making-India explores the evolving meaning of images in a digital landscape from the vantage point of contemporary India.

 Table of Contents

-Paolo Favero is Associate Professor in Film Studies and Visual Culture at the Department of Communication Studies, University of Antwerp, Belgium.
+Paolo S.H.
+Favero is Associate Professor of Film Studies and Visual Culture at the Visual and Digital Cultures Research Centre (ViDi), University of Antwerp, Belgium.